jathusharini/intrusion-detection-fewshot-vs-traditional/README.md

-# intrusion-detection-fewshot-vs-traditional
+# intrusion-detection-fewshot-vs-naive-bayes
-A repository created to compare intrusion detection using few-shot learning with a traditional technique.
+A repository created to compare intrusion detection using few-shot learning with a Classical approach (Naive Bayes).